 The new terminal is a major benefit to Klemtu community members who now travel more easily for health care, education and employment.
 It’s simpler to move goods and services too – which opens up economic opportunities for Klemtu residents.
 Tourists who pull into the terminal on their scenic sailing from Port Hardy to Prince Rupert, will no doubt, be awed by the beauty of the facility and the setting.

-Announced in Dec 2009, the Ministry of Transportation and Infrastructure was the lead agency in managing the delivery of the new terminal, which was officially opened in August 2011.
+Announced in Dec 2009, the Ministry of Transportation and Infrastructure was the lead agency in managing the delivery of the new terminal, which was officially opened on August 12, 2011.
+Check out more photos of the facility and its opening day on Flickr.

 This unique facility is a winner for everyone, and well worth celebrating.